 Our Actual Expenses

-March 30, 2020, was our one year anniversary of Full Time RVing.
-It was and exciting year and some things are just a blur.
+March 30, 2020, was our one-year anniversary of Full-Time RVing.
+It was an exciting year and some things are just a blur.
 Traveling through 33 states over 12 months will do that.
 Like others before us, we hit the road hard during our first year.
 We plan on slowing down more this year… The pandemic is certainly helping with that for us now.